Sigmanic/Strategies-X/README.md

 ## Why did you make Strategies X?

 I started to use AutoStrat after it got released in 2022.
 It provides an automatic process so the user won't have to touch the keyboard and mouse.
-The ugly section color of Wally UI V2 makes the main ui look very bad for me.
+But the ugly section color of Wally UI V2 makes the main ui look very bad for me.
 In the first attempt, I use some trick to make the ui source link change into my own ui.
 And it was success, at least I think so.
 I recognized it didn't work in obfuscated strat.
-So I decide to make my own version based on its source in September 2022.
+And due to some annoying bugs in that time, I decide to make my own version based on its source in September 2022.
 I also added many features, fixed bugs and make it more stable.

 Although I considered it as a hobby project, I spent a lot of time making this project works.
 Additionally, It took me more than 6 months to release this project due to the loss of motivation or studying to prepare for university.